 Like many people, you might want to start your own business, but you probably don’t have a lot of capital to invest.
 To start your own business with a minimum upfront investment, a very flexible schedule, and a good profit potential, consider gardening for a living.

-Growing fruits, vegetables, and herbs is one of the oldest business models, and many people today are turning to this idea to bring in extra money or even earn enough to quit their day jobs.
+Growing fruits, vegetables, and herbs are one of the oldest business models, and many people today are turning to this idea to bring in extra money or even earn enough to quit their day jobs.
 Of course, it is essential to set up the business correctly.

 If you want to start gardening for a living, it’s a good idea to get started on land you already own.
-This will allow you to test the market in your area without making a substantial capital investment.
+That will allow you to test the market in your area without making a substantial capital investment.